jembi/platform/README.md

 - Take note to not allocate less memory to ELK Stack services than their JVM heap sizes.
 - Exit code 137 indicates an out-of-memory failure.
 When running into this, it means that the service has been allocated too little memory.

+## Tests

+Tests are located in `/test`

+### Cucumber

+`node v16.13.2`

+The cucumber tests are used to assert that a package starts and is destroyed as expected

+To run the set of cucumber tests enter the cumcumber test directory `/test/cucumber`

+Install dependencies `npm i`

+Run tests `npm run test`